Optimal Nutrition Series: 4 Days Before You Ride

 4 Day Meal Plan Nutritional Goals

 - Maximize nutrient absorption in your body.
 Several factors affect nutrient absorption in your body.
-And the more nutrients you absorb, the more prepared your mind and body will be on event day.
+And the more nutrients you absorb, the more prepared your mind and body will be on the event day.

 - Increase your intake of essential vitamins and minerals.
 Vitamins and minerals like iron and potassium can help prevent arm pump, fight fatigue, and promote alertness.
 The more of these you can consume, the better.